 Diabetes does the most damage to the body’s circulatory system, which results in a decreased ability to transport nutrients and oxygen.
 The circulatory system was developed to be close to the most important organs like the heart, lungs, brain, etc. Even when it loses some of its efficiency, it can keep the body alive by providing blood for these major organs.

-Bad circulation often results in cold limbs – especially cold feet – and hair loss, simply because of the location of these two areas.
+Bad circulation often results in cold limbs – especially cold feet – and hair thinning, simply because of the location of these two areas.
 While the circulatory system can still deliver enough blood to the main organs helping them keep us alive, the upper and lower extremities can suffer from not getting enough blood and nutrients.

-In these cases the decreased blood circulation is a secondary effect of diabetes, but really the primary reason for the hair loss that occurs.
-From a hair loss standpoint, the main problem with bad circulation is that it not only makes you lose your hair, but it also makes it harder for your body to grow new ones.
+In these cases the decreased blood circulation is a secondary effect of diabetes, but really not the primary reason for the hair loss that occurs.
+From a hair fall standpoint, the main problem with bad circulation is that it not only makes you lose your hair, but it also makes it harder for your body to grow new ones.

 Early Stage Baldness As A Clinical Marker Of Insulin Resistance